BrianWeiHaoMa/MISOReports/README.md

 - Downloading live reports for reports without a date option
 - Downloading raw report content in any of their supported formats (csv, xml, json, xls, xlsx, etc.)
 - Generating target URLs for the report of your choice
-- A thoroughly tested and well annotated API with >= 98% test coverage and a pass with mypy --strict
+- Thoroughly tested and well annotated functions and classes with >= 98% test coverage and a pass with mypy --strict

 ## Installation
 To install, use